Want to Extend Your Cell Phone’s Battery Life? Stop Doing This

 You shouldn’t regularly drain your device’s lithium-ion battery to 0% because that amounts to a full cycle charge.
 By preventing the battery from discharging to 0% on a regular basis, you extend its life expectancy by making its charging cycles longer.

 I used to be a huge believer in this one.
-But alas, it’s 2017.
-Batteries these days are smarter than ever, as are the chargers that come with them.
+But batteries these days are smarter than ever, as are the chargers that come with them.
 Upon reaching 80%, they enter a slow “trickle charge.”

-So, contrary to what your dad told you when you were little, leaving your cell phone or laptop battery plugged in these days isn’t fatal.
+So, contrary to what your dad told you, leaving your cell phone or laptop battery plugged in these days isn’t fatal.
 Your device adapts to how long it has been plugged in.
 The future is now!

 Can You Actually Make a Lithium-Ion Battery Last Longer?